Hanx-Zhang/Lymph-Node-Analysis/README.md

 # Lymph Node Analysis

-This repository contains code for the Lymph Node Analysis (LNA) framework described in the manuscript "Anatomically Grounded, Scalable, and Interpretable CT Analysis of Thoracic Lymph Node Metastasis in Lung Cancer".
+This repository contains code for the Lymph Node Analysis (LNA) framework described in the study "Anatomically Grounded, Scalable, and Interpretable CT Analysis of Thoracic Lymph Node Metastasis in Lung Cancer".

 LNA is organized as two linked components: